Italian Superturismo Championship: History

+In 1999 Audi officially withdrew to focus on Le Mans Project, letting just Alfa and BMW to fight for the title.

+Due to lack of cars the serie was definitively abandoned at the end of 1999 to allow the creaction of Euro STC in 2000.

 Revival

 The cancellation of the FIA Super Production championship in 2002 would mean the resumption of the Superturismo championship, albeit now under Super Production rules and named the Superproduzione.
 The SP cars were in many ways less advanced than the Super 2000 relatives in the ETCC.
 Salvatore Tavano won the 2003 Superproduzione season in an Alfa Romeo 147.
 The championship became an all-147 series in 2004 won by Adriano De Micheli.
 The season saw a very low number of entries with between four and six participants each weekend.

 The ETCC became the World Touring Car Championship (WTCC) in 2005.
 At the same time the Superturismo was truly revived with Super 2000 rules.
 Alessandro Zanardi would win the first season in a BMW 320i.
 In 2006 SEAT joined the championship as a full works team with two Leóns driven by Roberto Colciago and Davide Roda.
 Colciago won the title ahead of returning 1997 champion Emanuele Naspetti in a BMW 320i.

 In 2007 the championship changed its promoter to Peroni Promotion and was renamed ITCC (Italian Touring Car Competition).
 However, grids were small as several teams moved to the WTCC and the Superstars Series, and the series was merged with the Peroni-run Driver's Trophy midway through 2008.

 For the 2016 season, the championship adopted TCR regulations for the main class.